valeriebakker/GNN_ASD_classification_SC/README.md

 ### MAIN.py
 Main script, that runs the whole GNN pipeline:
-- Loads structural connectivity and phenotype data.
+- Loads SC matrices and phenotype data.
 - Builds development/test splits and applies optional ComBat harmonization.
-- Runs 5-fold cross-validation to tune hyperparameters.
+- Runs 5-fold cross-validation.
 - Trains the final GNN on all development subjects.
-- Performs inductive testing on unseen subjects and saves all results.
+- Performs inductive testing on test set and saves all results.

 ### args.py
 Stores all the hyperparameters.